Cooperative Studies of the Earth's Deep Interior (CSEDI)

 American Geophysical UnionThe American Geophysical Union has a variety of activities related to deep earth research, including focus groups on Studies of Earth's Deep Interior and Mineral and Rock Physics.

-CIDER: Cooperative Institute for Deep Earth Research
+CIDER: Cooperative Institute for Dynamic Earth Research

 International SEDISEDI is an international scientific organization dedicated to the Study of the Earth's Deep Interior.
 The ultimate goal of SEDI is an enhanced understanding of the past evolution and current thermal, dynamical and chemical state of the Earth's deep interior and of the effect that the interior has on the structures and processes observed at the surface of the Earth.
 SEDI is a Union Committee of the International Union of Geodesy and Geophysics (IUGG).